DM8tyProgrammer/mighty-articles/uploading-files.md

 It is a bit slower than _traditional mechanism_ as multiple requests increase networking overhead (ack), but it gives ultimate control in hand:

-- Provide the ability to upload large files over 2GB
+- Provide the ability to upload large files over `2GB`.
 - Resumability can be build using this idea.

 Chunking is effortful; it introduces additional metadata to be exchanged to build reliable file upload.
 HTML 5 provides many useful utilities to realize this mechanism.

-Here is a basic code snippet to illustrate the core implementation of chunking :
+Here is a basic code snippet to illustrate the core implementation of chunking:

 ```javascript
 // file is instance of File API